HolmesShuan/EDSR-ssim/README.md

 Please follow the exact crop setting in those papers before calling SSIM functions.

 ### Disclaimer:
-For better or worse performances than reported results in those papers, we are not responsible.
+We are not responsible for better or worse performances than original results reported in those papers.
 Hopefully, you may find these codes helpful in your research or work.